m9brady/SMP_to_CSV/README.md

 Converts header and data files ("\*_Header.txt" and "\*_Data.txt") into CSV containing all data points (Depth and Pen Force) plus a multi-line header containing time, latitude and longitude information.

 ## Requirements
-*Assumes you have Python 2.7 installed*
+*Assumes you have Python 2.7 installed with pandas and matplotlib modules*

 1. Create two folders "indata" and "outdata" in the same directory as *SMP_to_CSV.py*